Business loans

 However, it should be noted this is an unsecured personal loan rather than a business loan.

-As of 6 April 2026, the fixed interest rate charged by Government-backed Start Up Loans will rise to 7.5% (from 6%).
+From 6 April 2026, the fixed interest rate charged by Government-backed Start Up Loans is 7.5% (up from from 6%).

-The scheme will also be extended to businesses that have been trading for up to 60 months (up from 36 months).
+The scheme has also been extended to businesses that have been trading for up to 60 months (up from 36 months).

 The amount of time it takes to get approved for a business loan depends on the type of loan and the lender - ranging anywhere from a matter of hours to weeks, or maybe even months.
 Ensuring you’re adequately prepared by including all required documents when submitting the application could help streamline the process.